Zor-El: Post-Crisis and Zero Hour (Birthright) and Infinite Crisis timelines

 In "The Supergirl from Krypton" story-arc in Superman/Batman #8-13 (May–October 2004), Zor-El rocketed his daughter away from Krypton before Kal-El left.
 It was expected that she would reach Earth first and could help raise Kal from his infancy.
 However, she stayed in stasis and her ship did not reach Earth until years later, so the infant she expected to help raise was a grown man when she arrived still in her teens.

-After Lex Luthor uses Black Kryptonite to split Kara into good and evil parts, the evil Kara claims that Zor-El actually sent his daughter to Earth to kill his nephew, since he was resentful of his older brother and hated the idea of Jor-El's lineage continuing past Krypton's destruction.
-Regardless of the truth or falseness of this, Kara has rejected this aspect of herself.

-In the new Supergirl series, new information on Zor-El's history and relations are crucial with Zor-El was featured in issue #16 as he appeared as an apparition and explained what truly happened to Kara, and why she was sent to Earth to kill Kal-El, in a dream sequence.
+In the Supergirl series, new information on Zor-El's history and relations are crucial with Zor-El was featured in issue #16 as he appeared as an apparition and explained what truly happened to Kara, and why she was sent to Earth to kill Kal-El, in a dream sequence.
 Zor-El was against the use of the Phantom Zone as a prison because he felt that it would become abused, since no blood was shed, it became a clean way to deal with criminals.
-In the Argo City area he lived in he was a very trusted scientist, like his brother Jor-El, and was working at this time on Sunstones (Krypton's crystalline technology).
+In the Argo City area he lived in, he was a very trusted scientist like his brother Jor-El.
 He fought with Jor-El over the use of the Phantom Zone and tried to stop him from supporting it.
-Zor-El began to see that each time someone went in, something was also coming out, in the form of Phantoms.
-These Phantoms possessed people, creating anarchy on Krypton.
-Zor-El discovered he could stop them using his Sunstones, although the bodies of the possessed would be destroyed.
-However, Zor-El was not believed and began to be seen as a dangerous crank.